SickHub/docker-ci-images/README.md

 * GitLab-CI
 * ...

+## UPDATE
+Now the images are also available on GitHub container registry, for example: [ghcr.io/sickhub/dind-helm](https://github.com/sickhub/docker-ci-images/pkgs/container/dind-helm)

 ## Purpose
 Instead of installing the dependencies on every run and possibly using different images for every stage (which is ok, don't get me wrong),